lreimer/go-for-operations/README.md

-# Go for Operations TechEx Day Workshop
+# Go for Operations Workshop

-Demo repository for my "Go for Operations" Technical Excellence Day Workshop.
+Demo repository for my "Go for Operations" workshop.

 Use the right tool (and language) for the job!
 This is the motto for this hands-on session.
 Go is a popular modern, simple, reliable and efficient programming language